Shrizan01/python_game/README.md

-I am started the journey of learning of python.
+I have started the journey of learning of python.
 Lets learn it together